Rishavkapil/DevOps_Notes/Interview Questions/CICD/CICD Basics.md

 * For Cloud Deployments, prefer IAM roles

-### What Strategies can you implement in your pipeline to support quick rollbacks ?

-* Use versioned deployments
+### How do you resolve CI test failures that pass locally ?

+* Check for environment differences
+* Review test flakiness or timing issues.
+* Ensure tests do not depend on local state or services